Bible Institute of South Africa: Courses and Accreditation

+The BISA Summer School includes a biennial intensive course in Biblical Counselling, presented over two weeks in January by Dr Greg Cook, visiting lecturer from Fort Worth, Texas.
+The course is a credit-bearing module for registered on-campus students and is open, (without credit) for informal attendance.

 Classes are held on campus in the residential programme and by distance in the Distance Learning Programme.
-Both programmes use the Learning Management System CANVAS in addition to specifically developed software B-SIS online.
+Both programmes use the Learning Management System CANVAS in addition to a specifically developed Student Information System, 'Odoo'.

 In March 2020 following presidential directives due to the Covid-19 pandemic, all courses migrated to online tuition.
 With the subsequent changes in the SA lockdown status, courses resumed in contact and distance modes.
 The campus has established an 'African Recording Studio' where lecturers both record and present classes in real time for the campus residential and distance learning students.